Recently updated on August 31st, 2023 at 10:15 am

 There’s some lingo associated with Feeds and Speeds, but it’s not hard to learn.

 The “Speeds” portion of the Feeds and Speeds combo refers to your spindle Speed (rpm).
 Determining the correct Speeds for a job is largely a question of determining how fast the cutting tool can be spun without overheating it in the workpiece material you’re cutting.
 Once a tool overheats, it softens (well short of melting), and this causes the sharp edge to dull.
 It doesn’t have to get very dull before the cutting tool is done.
 If you keep going with a dull edge, you’re likely to break the tool, but you’ll see a very deteriorated surface finish before that happens.

 In a series of experiments performed early on in machining, it was determined that your spindle speed is the biggest determiner of your tool’s life.
 Running too fast generates excess heat (there are others ways to generate heat too), which softens the tool and ultimately allows the edge to dull.
 We’ll talk more in our series about how to maximize tool life, but for now, consider your spindle speed to be largely about maximizing tool life.

-I’m a Beginner, How About if I Just Run the Machine Super Slow?
+I’m a Beginner, How About if I Just Run the CNC Machine Super Slow?

 It’s a common mis-conception that you can “baby” the cut in order to be ultra conservative.
-Just run the spindle speed super slow and the feedrate slow too and you won’t break anything, right?
-Well, not exactly.
+Just run the spindle speed super slow and the feed rate slow too and you won’t break anything, right?

-– If you reduce your spindle speed too much relative to the feedrate, you’re forcing the flutes of your cutter to take of too much material.
+– If you reduce your spindle speed too much relative to the feed rate, you’re forcing the flutes of your cutter to slice off too much material.
 The endmill is being pushed too fast into the cut and the chips get too big.
 You can easily break a cutter this way.

 The Sweet Spot for Feeds and Speeds